 What are the basic sections of an academic essay?

-This is the first of four lessons about Essay Writing.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Essay Writing.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of an essay